mswiseman/R-examples/animations.md

   # Example 2: Animating a basic bar chart

+* More practice with dpylr, gganimate
+* Minor polishing

 ```r
 #load required packages... some of these may not be necessary...I didn't triple check.
 #remember, if you need to install any packages, the command is: install.packages('packagenamehere')